 Growing up, I was taught bragging was bad.

-So how does someone who was taught not to brag or for that matter, talk too much about themselves suddenly become an expert at self promotion?
+So how does someone who was taught not to brag or for that matter, talk too much about themselves suddenly become good at self-promotion?

-Take a blog for example.
 No matter how great your content is, it won’t matter if no one is reading it.
-People need to know you exist to be able to enjoy your blog.
+People need to know you exist and how you can help them.

-I openly admit, I still have a LOT to learn on this topic.
-My own self promotion has been well below what it should be to date.
-You could say, this is one of those areas where I have learnt a lot from my mistakes.
-From the actions I have NOT taken.
+I openly admit I have a LOT to learn on this topic.
+Unfortunately, my own self-promotion has been well below what it should be.

 Make promotion a priority